saschadiercks/personalNews/README.md

 ## How does it work?

-Just place the contents of the folder `/build` on your own webserver.
-Make sure it supports _php_ - this is the only requirement.
+Make sure your server supports _php_ - this is the only requirement.
 If feeds didn't get fetched, try to modify your php.ini and allow _allow_url_fopen_ `allow_url_fopen = true`.
 Some providers only require to tick a checkbox _allow_url_fopen_ in the backoffice to allow this functionality.

+For local development the php-files are served through vagrant.
+They reside next to the index.html (used for react) in the folder `/public`.
+You could just remove the index-file and put everything in there on your server and you're done.

+Since there is also an api available, you can also run `npm run build`.
+After that you'll find the folder `/build`.
+Put this on your server if you want the react-frontend too.

+Of course you could create your own client and just use the api.

 ### Use case